-A Certificate IV option in Year 12 is offered on site at LJBC for 2024.
-The Diploma option in Year 12 will be offered on site at LJBC for 2024 (A Certificate IV in Business is embedded into this option).
+A Certificate IV option in Year 12 is offered on site at LJBC for 2025.

 Please note:

 - To gain entrance to university, students must achieve a 'C' grade in ATAR English or ATAR Literature.
 Students who choose to study any ATAR course will sit the ATAR examinations for that course at the end of Year 12. - The WACE is required by all universities for entrance.